 The Remuneration Committee meets at least once each year and otherwise as required, and the Committee chairman attends the AGM (save in circumstances where this is not possible, such as during the Covid-19 restrictions in force at the time of the AGM held in 2020) and is otherwise available to shareholders to answer any questions about the Committee’s activities.

 The responsibilities of the Committee are set out in their report and include setting remuneration policy for the Chairman and the executive team, which for these purposes means the Investment Adviser.

 The Board considers the appropriateness of the level of remuneration for all Directors each year, having regard to the time commitment and responsibilities involved.
+Directors’ remuneration is periodically benchmarked by independent external advisers and annually benchmarked against publicly available information about other similar listed UK real estate companies.
 The assessment of the performance of the Chairman is determined by the other Directors.

 As an externally managed business, the shareholder alignment strategy for the management of the Company was carefully designed at the time of its listing in 2014 and kept under regular review since then.
 The Board continues to recognise the crucial importance and benefits of strong alignment between the Management Team and shareholders.

 Under the terms of the Investment Advisory Agreement which is, as explained in the Remuneration Committee Report, kept under regular review, the Investment Adviser is rewarded for above target shareholder returns in any financial year.
 Any incentive fees are subject to appropriate safeguards for investors, including a priority shareholder return before any fee is earned, ‘high water mark’ provisions to prevent rebasing of incentives after periods of low or negative growth, a cap on incentive fees payable on the results of operations, and the payment of any fees in shares.
 These arrangements are explained in note 25c to the financial statements.